 Of course, the fruit is also precious to us.
-However, you should prefer vegetables to the fruits, because it is even more abundant in fiber and contains less sugar.
+However, you should prefer vegetables to fruits because it is even more abundant in fiber and contains less sugar.
 But of course, crunchy apples, berries, bananas, and many other fruits are an excellent addition to a balanced breakfast or a snack.

 Look at the grains!

-Whole grains keep satisfied
+Whole grains keep us satisfied.

-Wholegrain keeps you satisfied much longer than traditional baked goods because the fiber is digested much slower in the intestine and carbohydrates are more evenly absorbed into the blood.
+Wholegrain keeps you satisfied much longer than traditional baked goods because the fiber is digested much slower in the intestine, and carbohydrates are more evenly absorbed into the blood.
 With a typical slice of white bread, it does not take long for your intestine to split everything and flush the former flour into the blood in the form of sugar.
 You feel full for a short time.
 But only until all the sugar, with the help of insulin, is out of the blood.
 Whole-grain bread, however, is digested longer in the intestine with the help of intestinal bacteria and keeps the blood sugar at a constant level for a long time.
 As a result, fewer hunger attacks and no desire for sweets.

 Whole grain products are a special treat for your intestinal flora!

-Let others work for you
+Let others work for you.

 Fermented food and probiotics

 These probiotics are a special supplement to our intestinal flora and are the focus of many studies.
-There is evidence that probiotics can help people with irritable bowel syndrome and mental illnesses such as anxiety disorders, or improve concentration and memory.
+There is evidence that probiotics can help people with irritable bowel syndrome and mental illnesses such as anxiety disorders or improve concentration and memory.

 Now we have looked at what can support your intestinal flora.
 But what about things that could harm the intestinal flora?
 There are ingredients that you should keep in mind.
 More and more products in the supermarket contain preservatives, dyes, emulsifiers, or flavor enhancers.
 “But I never eat frozen pizza and do not buy finished products!” – Really?
 Because these ingredients are not only in the finished chips package!
 Most canned vegetables, fruit-based yogurts, and supermarket bakery products also have these ingredients.
 And who does not sometimes buy canned beans or cornflakes?

 These vast amounts of additives affect the microbiome and intestinal mucosa and are co-responsible for the increasing incidence of many diseases, such as inflammatory bowel disease and autoimmune diseases.
-However, the large-scale studies to test this in detail are still missing.
+However, large-scale studies to test this in detail are still missing.